ZoeStyle/allbooks/.github/ISSUE_TEMPLATE/tasks_request.md

 ---
 name: Tasks
-about: Crie um relatório para nos ajudar a executar uma nova tarefa / Crear un informe para ayudarnos a completar una nueva tarea / Create a report to help us complete a new task
+about: Crear un informe para ayudarnos a completar una nueva tarea / Create a report to help us complete a new task

 ---